Cais/bns-support/readme.txt

 * Added `bns_support_exit_message` filter
 * Defined constants `BNS_CUSTOM_PATH` and `BNS_CUSTOM_URL`
 * Modified "short" description for better aesthetics in Appearance > Widgets panel
+* Modified "long" description to be more informative about the functionality
 * Removed `width` array element from `$control_ops` as not necessary
 * Updated required WordPress version to 3.6